2020 Cannes Film Festival

 Earlier, festival management considered holding the festival in June or July, after not cancelling the event.
 In mid-March, the festival's main venue, the Grand Auditorium Louis Lumière, was converted into a temporary homeless shelter.
 In May 2020, it was announced that no physical edition of the festival would take place, but a revised Official Selection of films was confirmed on 3 June 2020.
 Before announcing the list of films from the official selection, Thierry Frémaux the director of the Cannes Film Festival, said in an interview that he was talking with Spike Lee and also was hoping to have him as president of the jury on the 2021 edition.
 He also confirmed that Lee's film Da 5 Bloods was supposed to be the return of Netflix to the red carpet in the Out of Competition category.

-In September, organizers announced that a limited outdoor festival, featuring screenings of four official selection films, the short film competition and the Cinéfondation Selection would take place on the Croisette from 27 to 29 October.
-The Semaine de la critique program also launched a free online screening of its short film selections in October.
+In September, organizers announced that a limited outdoor festival, featuring screenings of four official selection films, the Short Film Palme d'Or competition and the Cinéfondation competition would take place on the Croisette from 27 to 29 October.
+The Critics' Week program also launched a free online screening of its short film selections in October.

-Official selection
+Official sections

 The Official Selection has been divided in sub-categories, as directors or genres, not as competitors.